The top 5 Jambo alternatives and competitors in 2026

 Modules versus complete functionality

 Tractivity includes all core engagement functionality as standard, with all stakeholder interactions captured and managed within a single, central system.
-Communications, newsletters, consultation surveys, stakeholder mapping, event and workshop management, contact management, reporting and full engagement history are all built directly into the platform, with unlimited use and no add-on fees.
+Communications, newsletters, consultation surveys, stakeholder mapping, event and workshop management, contact management, reporting and full engagement history are all built directly into the platform, with unlimited use within the SRM licence.

 Because these tools are native to Tractivity, there is no need to purchase additional third-party subscriptions or manage complex integrations.
 This simplifies delivery for teams and ensures stakeholder data remains in one secure, governed environment, hosted within Europe under EU GDPR-aligned arrangements, removing concerns around data sovereignty and oversight for DPOs and information governance officers in Ireland.

-This all-inclusive model significantly reduces procurement friction, avoids incremental cost growth, and gives organisations confidence that all engagement activity is consistently captured, auditable and compliant, without having to decide which aspects of engagement they can afford to switch on.
+This model reduces procurement friction, with all core functionality included in a single subscription, and gives organisations confidence that all engagement activity is consistently captured, auditable and compliant, without having to decide which aspects of engagement they can afford to switch on.

 Adoption, usability and internal capacity